-Biophysics Cell physiology

-ENOKI, Ryosuke Associate Professor Neurophysiology Chronobiology

-OTOMO, Kohei Associate Professor

-Spectroscopy Physical Pharmacy

-ISHII, Hirokazu Assistant Professor Developmental biology Biophysics

-TSUTSUMI, Motosuke Project Assistant Professor Biophysics Structural Biology

-Analysis of physiological changes in multicellular circuit dynamics responsible for higher brain

-1. Aim of Research

-The Division Multicellular Circuit Dynamics aims to elucidate the circuitry mechanism of neuron and glia cells in central nervous system.
-For this purpose, 1.
-We focus on the glial physiological functions that affect on the neuronal circuits and ultimately on the behavior output.
-2. We focus on the functional connectivity of the local multicellular circuits and quantify the connectivity by our developed holographic microscope to modulate the circuits.
-Please see below for the detail.

-- (1) Project to reveal physiological functions of glial cells

-- (a) Microglia : We previously showed that microglia directly contact on synapse to monitor their functions using two photon microscopes (Wake et al., 2009).
-Our recent research showed that microglia contact on synapse via P2Y12 signaling to modulate their function and thus to regulate the synchronization of neuronal circuits (Akiyoshi et al., 2018, Badimon et al., 2020).
-In addition, we focused on blood brain barrier (BBB) permeability with systemic inflammation.
-Microglia migrate on blood vessels with the induction of systemic inflammation and express Cldn5 to form tight junction with endothelial cells to protect their permeability.
-However, with the progression of inflammation, microglia start to express CD68 to phagocyte astrocyte endfeet and thus increase the BBB permeability (Haruwaka et al., 2019).
+NEMOTO, Tomomi Professor Biophysics Cell physiology ENOKI, Ryosuke Associate Professor Neurophysiology Chronobiology OTOMO, Kohei Associate Professor Spectroscopy Physical Pharmacy ISHII, Hirokazu Assistant Professor Developmental biology Biophysics TSUTSUMI, Motosuke Project Assistant Professor Biophysics Structural Biology LEE, Ming Liang Project Assistant Professor Neurophysiology Metabolic biology ^{} M. Tsutsumi, et al., Front.
+Cell.
+Neurosci, 17, 1243633 (2023) WAKE, Hiroaki Professor Neuroscience Neurophysiology Neuroanatomy Analysis of physiological changes in multicellular circuit dynamics responsible for higher brain The Division of Multicellular Circuit Dynamics aims to elucidate the mechanisms of neurological diseases caused by higher brain functions and their disruptions using in vivo two-photon imaging and multicellular circuit activity manipulation techniques.
+1. Findings of novel functions of glial cells and their contribution to pathological conditions - (a) Microglia: We have discovered that microglia, immune cells in the brain, directly contact synapses1, and have reported that P2Y12 signaling alters the function of contacting synapses and modulates the synchrony of their activities^{2,3}.
+We also focused on blood brain barrier (BBB) permeability with systemic inflammation.
+Microglia migrate on blood vessels with the induction of systemic inflammation and expressed Cldn5 to form tight junction with endothelial cells to protect their permeability.
+However, with the progression of inflammation, microglia start to express CD68 to phagocyte astrocyte endfeet and thus increase the BBB permeability4.
 In addition, somatosensory sensation is enhanced after visual deprivation (cross-modal plasticity), and we found that the neural circuits connecting the somatosensory cortex to the higher visual cortex are important for cross-modal plasticity.
-We also found that microglia play an important role in the circuit rewiring (Hashimoto et al., 2023).

-- (b) Oligodendrocyte : Activity-dependent myelination contributes to synchrony of neuronal activity and motor learning using two-photon microscopy and electrophysiological techniques (Sugio et al., submitted).

-(2) Development of holographic microscope

-To manipulate neuronal and glial circuits with higher temporal and spatial resolution, we developed holographic microscope.
-Using this system, we measured the local circuit connectivity by stimulating single cell with simultaneous imaging of neuronal populational activity and studied the connectivity change in pain model (Okada et al., 2021).
-Combined with data on the plasticity of different senses, we are trying to introduce artificial sensation (Tanisumi et al., in preparation).

-Hashimoto et al., Cell Rep. (2023)

-Okada et al., Sci Adv.
+We also found that microglia play an important role in the circuit rewiring5 (Fig. 1a). - (b) Oligodendrocytes: Oligodendrocytes form myelin, an insulator on axons, and contribute to increase the transmission rate by saltatory conduction.
+We have previously found that myelin formation is neuronal activity dependent6, and we have shown that myelin defects impair motor learning with large variations in conduction7.
+Our recent studies have shown that motor learning-induced changes in neural activity cause changes in the composition of lipids, a component of myelin, which is essential for motor learning8 (Fig. 1b).
+We have shown that the calcium activity of oligodendrocytes is activity-dependent and differentially regulated by different neurotransmitters9. - 2.
+Development of holographic microscopy To manipulate multicellular circuit activity in arbitrary spatiotemporal patterns, we have developed holographic microscope.
+This microscope can form spots of light in arbitrary spatiotemporal patterns, thereby enabling the extraction of local circuit functional connections, and we have shown that these functional connections are altered in pain models10 (Fig. 2). - 1 Wake et al., J Neurosci.
+(2009) - 2 Akiyoshi et al., eNeuro (2018) 3 Badimon et al., Nature (2020) - 3 Badimon et al., Nature (2020) 4 Haruwaka et al., Nat Commun.
+(2019) - 5 Hashimoto et al., Cell Rep. (2023) - 6 Wake et al., Science (2011) - 7 Kato et al., Glia (2020) - 8 Kato et al., Glia (2023) - 8 9 Yoshida et al., Front.
+Cell.
+Neurosci.
+(2023) - 10 Okada et al., Sci Adv.
 (2021)

-Badimon et al., Nature (2020)

-- Haruwaka et al., Nat Commun.
-(2019)

-- Akiyoshi et al., eNeuro (2018)

-Wake et al., J Neurosci.
-(2009)